Helium (HNT) Price Tops $3.42 on Exchanges

-Helium (HNT) traded down 8.6% against the US dollar during the one day period ending at 23:00 PM ET on July 3rd.
-One Helium coin can now be bought for about $3.42 or 0.00005815 BTC on popular exchanges.
-During the last seven days, Helium has traded up 1.3% against the US dollar.
-Helium has a total market capitalization of $550.46 million and $12.47 million worth of Helium was traded on exchanges in the last 24 hours.
+Helium (HNT) traded down 3.7% against the dollar during the 1-day period ending at 17:00 PM ET on July 4th.
+One Helium coin can currently be purchased for $3.42 or 0.00005874 BTC on popular cryptocurrency exchanges.
+Over the last week, Helium has traded 6.7% lower against the dollar.
+Helium has a market capitalization of $549.39 million and approximately $9.78 million worth of Helium was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.